EMI License in Lithuania

 • A document confirming the payment of a stamp duty for license issue

-• A description of measures taken (or to be taken) for safeguarding consumer funds
+• A description of measures taken (or to be taken) for safeguarding consumer funds.

-EMI License Application Process in Lithuania
+Lithuania EMI License Application Process

-The main steps of applying for an EMI License in Lithuania:
+Main steps of applying for an EMI License in Lithuania:

 • The Supervision Service and other structural units of the Bank will verify and assess your documents